Photovoltaic power station: Siting and land use

 The land area required for a desired power output varies depending on the location, the efficiency of the solar panels, the slope of the site, and the type of mounting used.
 Fixed tilt solar arrays using typical panels of about 15% efficiency on horizontal sites, need about 1 ha/MW in the tropics and this figure rises to over 2 ha in northern Europe.

 Because of the longer shadow the array casts when tilted at a steeper angle, this area is typically about 10% higher for an adjustable tilt array or a single axis tracker, and 20% higher for a 2-axis tracker, though these figures will vary depending on the latitude and topography.

 The best locations for solar parks in terms of land use are held to be brown field sites, or where there is no other valuable land use.
 Even in cultivated areas, a significant proportion of the site of a solar farm can also be devoted to other productive uses, such as crop growing or biodiversity.
 The change in albedo affects local temperature.
 One study claims a temperature rise due to the heat island effect, and another study claims that surroundings in arid ecosystems become cooler.

 Agrivoltaics

 Agrivoltaics is using the same area of land for both solar photovoltaic power and agriculture.
 A recent study found that the value of solar generated electricity coupled to shade-tolerant crop production created an over 30% increase in economic value from farms deploying agrivoltaic systems instead of conventional agriculture.
+A 2023 study published in Sustainability highlighted Canada's significant potential for agrivoltaics, a dual-use land strategy that integrates solar energy production with agriculture.
+According to the study, installing agrivoltaic systems on just 1% of Canada's agricultural land could generate between 25% and 33% of the country's electricity needs, depending on the photovoltaic technology used (vertical bifacial vs. single-axis tracking).
+The authors emphasize that agrivoltaics presents a promising approach to help Canada meet its climate targets while preserving farmland and supporting rural economies.
+Policy incentives, technical research, and pilot projects are recommended to scale implementation across provinces.

+Solar landfill

+A Solar landfill is a repurposed used landfill that is converted to a solar array solar farm.